kwameopareasiedu/firedeck/README.md

 > ⚡ **Important Note**
 >
-> _Code in `modules/sdk/client` is maintained by the Firedeck compiler.
-Any user changes would be
+> _Code in `modules/sdk/client` is managed by the Firedeck compiler.
+Any manual changes would be
 > overwritten._

 The client SDK contains the following files: